-More information on the features of the Aggregator and Market Interface can be found in the dedicated deliverable, namely D4.5 Revised Market and Aggregation Interface Module.
-The same deliverable documents also the Aggregation Platforms - as deployed per pilot - which are briefly described in the following subsection.
+More information on the features of the Aggregator and Market Interface can be found in the dedicated deliverable, namely D4.6 Final Market and Aggregation Interface Module (iFLEX project, 2023).
+The same deliverable documents also the Aggregation Platforms - as deployed per pilot - which are briefly described in the following sub-section.